chef-boneyard/chef-web-docs-2016/docs_all/source/lwrps.rst

 .. note:: This lightweight resource does not do full package management for |mac os x| applications, as they have different installed artifacts.

-.. note:: This lightweight resource is part of the ``dmg`` cookbook (http://community.opscode.com/cookbooks/dmg).
+.. note:: This lightweight resource is part of the |cookbook dmg| cookbook (http://community.opscode.com/cookbooks/dmg).

 Actions
 +++++++++++++++++++++++++++++++++++++++++++++++++++++